antpowell/tic-tac-whoa/client-ttt/DESIGN-SPEC.md

 const test = signal({data: 0, values:{x: 0, y: 0}});
 test.value.values.x = 1; //❌This is not allowed
 text.value = {...test.value, values: {...test.value.values, x: 1}}}; //✅ This is allowed

 ```

 Ref: [StackOverflow explanation](https://stackoverflow.com/questions/75876994/how-to-change-value-of-properties-with-signal#:~:text=The%20issue%20you%27re%20running%20into%20is%20that%20you%27re,to%20assign%20to%20the%20signal%27s%20value%20property%20directly.)

+Next.js is React but it's also has it's own learnings, pitfalls, and slowdowns to consider when coming from the old create-react-app ways.

+Since Bun is still new and just came out on windows the support for some frameworks are kinda hacky atm.
+It is really fast when downloading packages and running projects, like noticeably fast.

+Signals feel much better and easier to use than traditional useState useRef and useMemo hooks can't wait till React officially supports but the current state of Preact Signals project def can be incorporate into any project today with little to no friction.
+Some use cases for useEffect I don't think signals have a answer for like fetching data from apis inside a client component.
+Boilerplate setup in webpack or adding useSignals() in each react component is required atm to use signals.
+Not much of a pain but I think this could be worked out to be smoother with future versions or official support or implementation from the React team.